 To merge her local changes with the reshuffle, Developer B must first find out to what filename the conflicted file Foo.c was renamed/moved in the repository.
 This can be done by using the log dialog for the merge source.
 The conflict editor only shows the log for the working copy as it does not know which path was used in the merge, so you will have to find that yourself.
 The changes must then be merged by hand as there is currently no way to automate or even simplify this process.
 Once the changes have been ported across, the conflicted path is redundant and can be deleted.
-In this case use the Remove button in the conflict editor dialog to clean up and mark the conflict as resolved.

-If Developer B decides that A's changes were wrong then she must choose the Keep button in the conflict editor dialog.
+If Developer B decides that A's changes were wrong then she must choose the Mark as resolved button in the conflict editor dialog.
 This marks the conflicted file/folder as resolved, but Developer A's changes need to be removed by hand.
 Again the log dialog for the merge source helps to track down what was moved.